Chiou Ho-shun case: Discrepancies

-There is a number of discrepancies and lack of evidence relating to the Chiou Ho-shun case.
+There are a number of discrepancies and a lack of evidence relating to the Chiou Ho-shun case.
 The defendants' testimonials and key details are inconsistent, and no evidence of a murder weapon has been brought to court.
 Instead, all evidence is based on the confessions of the defendants.
 For example, in the Lu Cheng murder, Chiou and others confessed that they targeted Lu because he was seen coming to school in a luxury car, while Lu's family testified that he went to school by bus the day he disappeared.
 In addition, Chiou was reported to be renting a car in Miaoli at the time of Lu's abduction.

 In the Ko Hung murder, a plastic bag was found located near Ko Hung's body.
 Inside the bag contained butcher's knives, rectangular knives, women's leather shoes and men's underwear.
 The butcher's knife was originally connected to a pig butcher who owned Ko Hung gambling debts.
 When Ko Hung went missing, he admitted himself to a hospital for stab wounds.
 He abruptly left before his wounds were healed, and by the time the Zhunan police were close to arresting the man, it was announced that Chiou was the one who committed the murder, and no further action was taken.
 The rest of the contents in the bag, including the butcher's knife, were confiscated by the police and did not appear during the trial.